dessertlab/DeVAIC/README.md

 # DeVAIC: A Tool for Security Assessment of AI-generated Code

-This repository contains the code related to the paper DeVAIC: A Tool for Security Assessment of AI-generated Code accepted for publication in Information and Software Technology (IST) journal.
+This repository contains the code related to the paper ``DeVAIC: A Tool for Security Assessment of AI-generated Code'' accepted for publication in Information and Software Technology (IST) journal.

 ## Description